cronoPL/google-homepage/README.md

-Hello everyone and welocme to my first project with Odin.
+Hello everyone and welcome to my first project with Odin.
 Hopefully, this will allow me to work with new skills and create something really good.

 Please have a look at this great website that allows me to fullfill my dream of becoming a coder